 Most commercial Bato bucket systems connect hundreds or even thousands of buckets with irrigation lines and drainage lines.
-We’ll discuss irrigation and drainage lines in a more detail a little later.
-The only other component of the system is either a nutrient reservoir connected to the irrigation line for smaller setups, or an injection system for each bucket in larger, commercial greenhouses.
+We’ll discuss irrigation and drainage lines in more detail a little later.
+The only other component of the system is either a nutrient reservoir connected to the irrigation line for smaller setups or an injection system for each bucket in larger, commercial greenhouses.
 We’ll also discuss these irrigation systems in more detail later in this article.

 Setting up a Dutch bucket (Bato bucket) system is simple.

 Dutch buckets are arranged in a row with their irrigation lines running beside them.
 The irrigation line is usually PVC of a diameter wide enough to deliver enough irrigation solution for all the buckets.
-Irrigation line diameters ranger from ¼ inch to 1 inch (5 to 25 mm), depending on the number of buckets being irrigated.
-A drain line connects to each bucket and runs back to the nutrient reservoir, both to conserve water and fertilizer and avoiding making a slippery mess on the floor of the grow house.
-The tips of the drip lines are place below the level of the growing medium at the top of the bucket, one line for each plant, the tip near the plant’s roots.
+Irrigation line diameters range from ¼ inch to 1 inch (5 to 25 mm), depending on the number of buckets being irrigated.
+A drain line connects to each bucket and runs back to the nutrient reservoir, both to conserve water and fertilizer and avoid making a slippery mess on the floor of the grow house.
+The tips of the drip lines are placed below the level of the growing medium at the top of the bucket, one line for each plant, the tip near the plant’s roots.